 Education Insights:November 2023.

-We continue, this month, with discussing strategies to help mPicture1otivate your child to learn.
+We continue, this month, with discussing strategies to help motivate your child to learn.
 I am again grateful to Becton Loveless for an excellent article published in Education Corner, from which the advice here is adapted.

 For this month we will be looking at a further four tips to boost motivation and to help your child with their learning.